llcDK/Udacity-Deployment-Project/README.md

 ### Project Scope

 * Pipeline: The pipeline sets up the environment, installs dependencies, lints all source files, and finally deploys the application in Kubernetes.
-* Use Jenkins to implement rolling deployment
+* Use Jenkins for CI/CD pipeline: setup environment, lint source code, build the docker container and upload to the image registry, and finally deploy to Kubernetes.
+* Use AWS ECR for image registry.
-* Use AWS Kubernetes as a Service to deploy the application
+* Use AWS Kubernetes as a Service to deploy the application.

 ---